Victoria’s Secret Marketing Strategy 2026: Rebrand, Campaigns, Influencers and the Fashion Show

 Image Credit: Victoria's Secret

-The 2026 Growth Pivot: Modernize the Operating Model, Not Just Creative
+The 2026 Growth Pivot: Modernize the Operating Model, Not Just the Creative

-A repositioning holds when the company can execute faster, test more, and learn from real customer behavior.
-Victoria’s Secret and Co. has positioned the Adore Me acquisition as part of that modernization story, linking it to digital-first capability and long-term growth.
-(Victoria’s Secret and Co. press release)
+A repositioning holds only when the company can execute faster, test more, and learn from real behavior.
+Victoria’s Secret and Co. has framed its acquisition of Adore Me as part of that modernization, tying it to digital-first capability and long-term growth.

 The 4Ps of Victoria’s Secret Marketing Strategy in 2026